fiunchinho/armesto.net/content/post/2017-05-20-introducing-wimpy.md

 Once executed, you can browse to [http://awesome-application.armesto.net](http://awesome-application.armesto.net) to see your application, and you will have a bunch of resources in your AWS account.

 ## What happened
 As I said earlier, Wimpy has been build with modularity in mind, so it's not an *all-or-nothing* kind of tool.
 You can choose which roles to execute.
+Let's see what these roles do.

 ### wimpy.environment
 First of all, this role will enable [CloudTrail for your account](https://aws.amazon.com/cloudtrail/), an audit log so you can track *who-did-what-when* in your account.